-- 4.2.1 The Council has appointed Arlingclose as treasury management advisers and receives advice on investment, debt and capital finance issues.
-The Council recognises that responsibility for treasury management decisions rests with the Council and cannot be delegated to the adviser. - 4.2.2 Arlingclose's central case is for UK Bank Rate to remain at 0.75% during the first 3 quarters of 2019/20, with an expectation of The Monetary Policy Committee raising rates in the last quarter to 1.00% after an extended period of uncertainty or a delay to Brexit.
-Forecasts for higher short term interest rates have been pushed back due to the short period of time available for a Brexit withdrawal deal to be agreed and the possibility of an extended period of uncertainty over the possible outcome. - 4.2.3 The Arlingclose central case is for gilt yields to see some upward movement from current levels based on a Brexit transitionary period.
-However, projected deterioration in the economic outlook and continuing volatility arising from both economic and political events may offer an upside on borrowing opportunities. - 4.2.4 A more detailed economic and interest rate forecast provided by Arlingclose is attached at APPENDIX 4.
+- 4.2.1 The Council has appointed Arlingclose as treasury management advisers and receive advice on investment, debt and capital finance issues.
+The Council recognises that responsibility for treasury management decisions rests with the Council and cannot be delegated to the adviser. - 4.2.2 The authority's treasury adviser Arlingclose's central case is for UK Bank Rate to remain at 0.75% for the foreseeable future.
+However, substantial risks to this forecast remain, arising primarily from the Government's policy around Brexit and the transitionary period.

+The Arlingclose central case is for gilt yields to remain low due to the soft UK and Global economic outlooks.
+US monetary policy and UK Government spending will be key influences alongside UK monetary policy.
+Gilt yields are expected to remain at relatively low levels for the foreseeable future and the risks are judged to be broadly balanced.

+A more detailed economic and interest rate forecast provided by Arlingclose is attached at APPENDIX 4.

-4.3 Borrowing Strategy 2019/20
+4.3 Borrowing Strategy 2020/21

 - 4.3.1 The Council's main objective when borrowing money is to strike an appropriately low risk balance between securing low interest costs and achieving cost certainty over the period for which funds are required.
-The flexibility to renegotiate loans should the Council's long-term plans change is a secondary objective. - 4.3.2 Given the significant cuts to local government funding, the Council's borrowing strategy continues to address the key issue of affordability without compromising the longer term stability of the debt portfolio.
-With short-term interest rates currently much lower than long-term rates, it is likely to be more cost effective in the short-term to either use internal resources, or to borrow short-term loans instead.

-- 4.3.3 By adopting the above approach, the Council is able to reduce net borrowing costs and reduce overall treasury risk.
+The flexibility to renegotiate loans should the Council's long-term plans change is a secondary objective. - 4.3.2 The Council's borrowing strategy continues to address the key issue of affordability without compromising the longer term stability of the debt portfolio.
+With short-term interest rates currently lower than long-term rates, it is likely to be more cost effective in the short-term to either use internal resources, or to borrow short-term loans instead. - 4.3.3 By adopting the above approach, the Council is able to reduce net borrowing costs and reduce overall treasury risk.
 The benefits of either using internal resources or borrowing short-term will be monitored regularly against the potential for incurring additional costs by deferring borrowing into future years when long-term borrowing rates are forecast to rise modestly.
-The Council's advisers will assist with this breakeven analysis which may determine whether the Council borrows additional sums at long-term fixed rates in 2019/20 with a view to keeping future interest costs low, even if this causes additional cost in the short-term. - 4.3.4 The Council will continue to borrow short term loans, normally one to six months, to cover cash flow shortages. - 4.3.5 The approved sources of long-term and short-term borrowing are:- - PWLB and any successor body - UK Local Authorities - Any Bank or Building Society authorised to operate in the UK. - UK public and private sector pension funds - Capital market bond investors - Special purpose companies created to enable joint local authority bond issues - 4.3.6 At 1 April 2018 the Council held £10.1 million in one LOBO loan.
-The Council will take the opportunity to repay the remaining LOBO loan at no cost if the opportunity arises. - 4.3.7 The Council may, where required, borrow in advance of need, where this is expected to provide the best long term value for money.
-As sums borrowed will be invested until expenditure is incurred, the Council is aware that it will be exposed to the risk of loss of the borrowed sums, and the risk that investment and borrowing interest rates may change in the intervening period.
-These risks will be managed as part of the Council's overall management of its treasury risks.
+The Council's advisers will assist with this breakeven analysis which may determine whether the Council borrows additional sums at long-term fixed rates in 2020/21 with a view to keeping future interest costs low, even if this causes additional cost in the short-term. - 4.3.4 The Council will continue to borrow short term loans, normally one to six months, to cover cash flow shortages. - 4.3.5 The approved sources of long-term and short-term borrowing are:- - (PWLB) and any successor body - UK Local Authorities - Any Bank or Building Society authorised to operate in the UK. - UK public and private sector pension funds - Capital market bond investors - UK Municipal Bonds Agency PLC and other special purpose companies created to enable joint local authority bond issues guarantee to refund their investment in the event that - for whatever reason - the agency is unable to; and there will be a lead time of several months between committing to borrow an knowing the interest rate payable.
+Any decision to borrow from the UK Municipal Bonds Agency will therefore be subject of a separate report to Full Council.